encarsia/gpt/README.md

 TELL ME ABOUT FEATURES!

 - import your stuff from SD card
-- rename files in a more logical order than the GoPro naming convention
+- rename files in a more logical order than according to the GoPro naming convention
 - overview about your footage
 - create timelapse videos from your stuff via FFmpeg
 - localization: English, German